 Construal level theory and vaccines

 Messages aimed at increasing the uptake of COVID-19 booster vaccines have been modestly successful, perhaps in part because they often focus on why individuals should receive a vaccine.
 In contrast, Construal Level Theory posits that messages emphasizing “how” to get a vaccine may be more effective than emphasizing “why”.
 This trial was conducted at Massachusetts General Hospital and involved 3,665 patients.
 It sought to determine if pre-visit patient portal messages in primary care practices designed using Construal Level Theory increased rates of COVID-19 booster vaccination among their eligible patients.
-The final trial results will appear later in 2023.
+Rates of COVID vaccination did not differ significantly between arms, but the "why" arm outperformed the "how" arm for vaccination after 6 weeks.

 ClinicalTrials.gov: NCT04871776